What is the Capital Intensity Ratio?

 Generally, a higher asset turnover is preferred since it implies more revenue is generated for each dollar of an asset.

-Returning to the earlier example, the total asset turnover comes out to 2.0x, i.e. the company generates $2.00 in revenue for each $1.00 in assets.
+If we use the same assumptions as our earlier example, the total asset turnover comes out to 2.0x, i.e. the company generates $2.00 in revenue for each $1.00 in assets.

 - Total Asset Turnover = $1 million / $500,000 = 2.0x